Offirmo/offirmo-monorepo--2021-legacy/4-tools/universal-debug-api-companion-webextension/README.md

 This extension will inject a full-fledged version of the Universal Debug API, which will take precedence over the empty one you should have in your bundle.

-In the future, some UI will allow an easy control of the API.
+In addition, some UI allows an easy control of the debug API.

 ## Contributing